Wall Street falls on new bank fears, bond yields plunge

-The S&P 500 was 1.1% lower in late trading, while markets in Europe fell more sharply as shares of Switzerland's Credit Suisse dropped to a record low.
-The Dow Jones Industrial Average was down 415 points, or 1.3%, at 31,739 as of 3:10 p.m.
-Eastern time after earlier being down as many as 725 points.
-The Nasdaq composite was 0.2% lower after trimming a big earlier loss.
+The S&P 500 sank as much as 2.1% before ending the day with a loss of 0.7%, while markets in Europe fell more sharply as shares of Switzerland's Credit Suisse dropped to a record low.
+The Dow Jones Industrial Average lost 280 points, or 0.9%, after dropping as much as 725 points.
+The Nasdaq composite rose 0.1% after erasing a steep decline.

-Credit Suisse has been fighting troubles for years, including losses it took from the 2021 collapse of investment firm Archegos Capital.
+Markets trimmed their losses toward the end of the day as the Swiss National Bank said it could provide some assistance to Credit Suisse “if needed.”

+But that came only after a steep drop for Credit Suisse rattled investors worldwide.
 Its shares in Switzerland sank 24.2% following reports that its top shareholder won’t pump more money into its investment.
+The bank has been fighting troubles for years, including losses it took related to the 2021 collapse of investment firm Archegos Capital.

 “They've had issues,” said Anthony Saglimbene, chief market strategist at Ameriprise.
 “It's just coming at a time when there’s more uncertainty and there’s less confidence in the banking system.”